dmitrirussu/OmlManager/README.md

 ```

 ===
-3. Way of Using OmlORManager
+3. Type of Using OmlORManager
 ===

 ```php